ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * **Is Swappable:** Determines if the object can be swapped between controllers when it is picked up.
 If it is unchecked then the object must be dropped before it can be picked up by the other controller.
   * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
 If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
   * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
-  * **Rumble On Grab:** The haptic feedback on the controller can be triggered upon grabbing the object, the `x` denotes the length of time, the `y` denotes the strength of the pulse. (x and y will be replaced in the future with a custom editor).
+  * **Rumble On Grab:** The haptic feedback on the controller can be triggered upon grabbing the object, the `Strength` denotes the strength of the pulse, the `Duration` denotes the length of time.
   * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
 The options available are:
    * `Both` means both controllers are allowed to grab.
    * `Left_Only` means only the left controller is allowed to grab.
    * `Right_Only` means only the right controller is allowed to grab.
   * **Precision_Snap:** If this is checked then when the controller grabs the object, it will grab it with precision and pick it up at the particular point on the object the controller is touching.
+If this is checked, `Right Snap Handle` and `Left Snap Handle` will be hidden since they will be ignored.
   * **Right Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the right handed controller.
 If no Right Snap Handle is provided but a Left Snap Handle is provided, then the Left Snap Handle will be used in place.
 If no Snap Handle is provided then the object will be grabbed at it's central point.
   * **Left Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the left handed controller.
 If no Left Snap Handle is provided but a Right Snap Handle is provided, then the Right Snap Handle will be used in place.
 If no Snap Handle is provided then the object will be grabbed at it's central point.
   * **Hide Controller On Grab:** Optionally override the controller setting (hide when grabbed):